til / React import differences

 Since React 17 was released we don’t need to import React explicitly because of the new JSX transform.
 This means that only the final two formats above are needed today.

-I would recommend using the last format, the namespaced import, with some of the benefits being
+I would recommend using the default import,2 with some of the benefits being:

 import Auth from './auth'